seba2390/articlesummaries/README.md

 ## 📝 Description

 This project provides a configurable Python application to monitor publications on arXiv.
-It automatically fetches papers submitted or updated within the last 24 hours across specified categories, filters them based on relevance (using keyword matching or LLM-based relevance checking via Groq), and appends the details of relevant papers to an output file.
+It automatically fetches papers updated on the previous calendar day across specified categories, checks their relevance (using keyword matching or LLM-based assessment via Groq), and can send an email summary containing the details of relevant papers.

-The application runs on a daily schedule and is designed with a modular structure, making it easy to extend with new paper sources, LLM providers, or output methods.
+The application runs on a daily schedule and is designed with a modular structure.

 ## ✨ Features

-*   **Configurable Monitoring:** Define arXiv categories, keywords, and fetch limits in `config.yaml`.
+*   **Configurable Monitoring:** Define arXiv categories and fetch limits in `config.yaml`.
-*   **Recent Paper Fetching:** Fetches arXiv papers submitted/updated within the last 24 hours.
+*   **Previous Day Fetching:** Fetches arXiv papers last updated on the previous calendar day (UTC).
+*   **Flexible Relevance Checking:** Choose the checking method via `relevance_checking_method` in `config.yaml`:
-*   **Keyword Filtering:** Filters papers based on keywords in the title/abstract (default).
+    *   `"keyword"`: Filters papers based on keywords (defined per source) found in the title/abstract.
-*   **LLM Relevance Checking:** Optionally uses Groq's API (requires API key) for advanced relevance assessment based on a custom prompt.
+    *   `"llm"`: Uses Groq's API (requires API key) for advanced relevance assessment based on a custom prompt.
-*   **Groq Batch Processing:** Leverages Groq's batch API internally for efficient LLM processing when multiple papers are fetched.
+*   **Groq Batch Processing:** Leverages Groq's batch API internally for efficient LLM processing.
+*   **Email Summaries:** Optionally sends beautifully formatted HTML email summaries of each run, embedding relevant paper details (title, link, authors, categories, keywords/LLM info, abstract).
-*   **Flexible Output:** Outputs relevant paper details to a configurable file in Markdown or plain text format.
+*   **Configurable Output File:** Appends relevant paper details to a text file in Markdown or plain text format.
-*   **Daily Scheduling:** Runs automatically at a configurable time using the `schedule` library.
+*   **Daily Scheduling:** Runs automatically at a configurable time and timezone.
+*   **Progress Indicator:** Uses `tqdm` to show progress during arXiv API result processing.
-*   **Structured Logging:** Provides clear console output during execution.
+*   **Structured Logging:** Provides clear console output.
-*   **Modular Design:** Easily extensible with new paper sources or LLM checkers using Abstract Base Classes (ABCs).
+*   **Modular Design:** Extensible with new paper sources or LLM checkers (via ABCs).
-*   **Tested:** Includes a `pytest` test suite.
+*   **Tested:** Includes `pytest` tests.

 ## 📁 Project Structure